-Beauty writer Nicole McCray wrote today’s post on marionette lines.
+Beauty writer Nicole McCray wrote today’s post on marionette lines and how to treat them.
 Enjoy, darlings!

 Marionette lines are wrinkles that form between the mouth and the chin.
 These vertical lines are natural and occur as you age.
 They typically start appearing when you hit your 40s, but signs of these lines may appear sooner.

 These wrinkles form around the mouth where the skin is thin and may result in sagging of the lower half of your face.
 Gravity also plays a role in contributing to the sagging when your skin is weak and has wrinkles.